OllyMSkinner/RTES_Table_Tennis/README.md

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10

+* This project is designed to operate on a Linux-based platform, specifically a Raspberry Pi.
+The recommended operating system is Raspberry Pi OS, as it provides native support for the required system of libraries and hardware interfaces.
+These dependencies are not compatible with Windows environments.

+Prior to installing the required libraries, the system package list should be updated using:

+sudo apt update

 ### Installing
 The wiring guide for this project is illustrated below: